waywardgeek/infnoise/README.md

 For example, if we amplify a tiny noise source by 1 billion in a system that saturates at 3.3V, then 1uV of noise will be amplified causing the output to be about 3.3V.
 An attacker need only introduce at least -1uV to cause the TRNG to saturate at 0V instead.
-An attacker even this tiny influence over the noise source can entirely control the output.
+An attacker with even this tiny influence over the noise source can entirely control the output.

 This is the wrong aproach.
 Instead, TRNGs should use modular multiplication to amplify